chromaui/chromatic-docs/access.md

 If the project is linked to a online repository, once you remove the collaborator from the repository, your collaborator's list will be automatically updated in Chromatic.

-For unlinked project, contact us via our in-app chat.
+For unlinked projects, contact us via our in-app chat.

 </details>
 <details>